- Higher education costs in the UK

 Applying for student loans – step by step

-Your child should be applying for student loans and grants as early as possible to make sure they get their student finance in time for the start of their course.
-Applications for student finance open in the spring before your child’s course starts.
+You should be applying for student loans and grants as early as possible to make sure you get your student finance in time for the start of your course.
+Applications for student finance open in the spring before your course starts.

-They can apply as late as nine months after starting their course but we wouldn’t recommend this as it will mean self-funding in the first instance – especially given the four to six week processing time required.
-Remember, your child will need to reapply for funding each year of their course. ⌛
+You can apply as late as nine months after starting your course but we wouldn’t recommend this as it will mean self-funding in the first instance – especially given the four to six week processing time required.
+Remember, you will need to reapply for funding each year of your course. ⌛

 The general application and repayment process follows seven easy steps.
-These simple steps will take your child right through from deciding which strands of financial support to apply for to repayment after graduation.
+These simple steps will take you right through from deciding which strands of financial support to apply for to repayment after graduation.

 #1 Check eligibility

 Most students in the UK are eligible to make an application for student financial support.
-Whether your child qualifies for student finance will depend on their university or college, their course, if they’ve studied a higher education course before, their age and their nationality or residency status.
+Whether you qualify for student finance will depend on your university or college, your course, if you’ve studied a higher education course before, your age and your nationality or residency status.

 The eligibility criteria vary slightly between constituent countries so you will need to check the website of the relevant funding body for exact details. 📍